| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 struct larch the_larch, <- c-lineup-topmost-intro-cont another_larch; <- c-lineup-topmost-intro-cont |

-Works with: topmost-intro-cont
+Works with: topmost-intro-cont.

 Line up lines inside a block in Whitesmith style.
 It’s done in a way that works both when the opening brace hangs and when it doesn’t.
 E.g:

-something { foo; <- c-lineup-whitesmith-in-block } |
+foo; <- c-lineup-whitesmith-in-block }

 and

-something { foo; <- c-lineup-whitesmith-in-block } <--> c-basic-offset |
+foo; <- c-lineup-whitesmith-in-block }

 In the first case the indentation is kept unchanged, in the second

-is added.
+c-basic-offset is added.

-Works with: defun-close
+Works with: defun-close, defun-block-intro,

-and all in*
+statement-block-intro and all in* symbols,

-e.g. inclass
+e.g. inclass and inextern-lang.

-[ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 This document was generated by Aidan Kehoe on December 27, 2016 using texi2html 1.82.